SanjiKir/Contact-Form/README.md

-This project was written with hooks only.
+This project was written using functional components only.
 No redux was used.
 To start type: `yarn; yarn start`.